ryanhlewis/VoxelEarth/README.md

 - **Minecraft 1.20.4 (Paper/Spigot)**
   - ✅ Actively tested and supported
-  - ✅ FAWE **optional** – if FAWE is not installed, VoxelEarth falls back to its internal BlockPlacer path
+  - ✅ FAWE **optional** – if FAWE is not installed, Voxel Earth falls back to its internal BlockPlacer path
   - ✅ Works as a single plugin JAR, no GPU required

 - **Minecraft 1.20.x+ (e.g. 1.20.5+, 1.21, …)**